systemcorp-ai/AFS/README.md

 ### Used Frameworks & Libraries

-AFS is built totally on Python technology.
+AFS is built totally on Python & Node.JS.

 * [Python 3] - for library building
-* [Flask] - for Back-End
+* [Node.JS] - for Back-End

 ### Installation